arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 The upside: you tend to write better, clearer code in Rust.
 When it’s internalised, the friction may get less or even go away.
 (I’m not there yet.)

-#### GC is a second-class citizen
+#### GC is secondary

 Rust provides basic GC: [`Rc`](http://doc.rust-lang.org/std/rc/struct.Rc.html), reference counting and [`Arc`](http://doc.rust-lang.org/std/sync/struct.Arc.html), atomically reference counting, without cyclic detection.
-However, they are not first-class citizens in the language, and you end up with using standard Rust memory management (stack, `&` and `Box`) more often.
+However, they are not the default in the language, and you end up with using standard Rust memory management (stack, `&` and `Box`) more often.
 If memory is a non-issue to your application, you are still paying a price for Rust’s GC-free memory safety.

 #### Expressiveness is not a goal